rockorager/webmention-verifier/README.md

 2. Store your webmention somewhere
   A database, a file, anywhere.
 3. Check if the received webmention already exists, and act accordingly In theory, there should only be a single combination of `target` and `source`, so if you already have a mention to a `target` from a `source`, the newly received mention for that combination could be an update, a deletion, or a duplicate send.
-Don't store two, find the existing mention and act accordingly
+Don't store two, find the existing mention and act accordingly.
+I recommend adding a property on the first receipt of a webmention for `wm-received`, the date-time the webmention was *first* received.
+Webmention-verifier will update `wm-verified` every time the webmention is verified, which could be frequently depending on how senders send webmentions.
 4. Return the statusCode and body to the sender

 ## Future Features